How well can superconducting nanowire single-photon detectors resolve photon number?: Experimental Setup

 \section{Experimental Setup}

 The experiment consists of recording the electrical output signal from a commercially available SNSPD with an oscilloscope.
 The experimental setup can be seen in Fig.~\ref{fig:setup}.
 We use a $<200~\mathrm{fs}$ pulsed laser, as recent theoretical simulations suggest that longer delays between absorbed photons decreases resolvability~\cite{dryazov2023modeling}.
 Since the SNSPD cannot be operated at the repetition rate of the pulsed laser of $80~\mathrm{MHz}$, we pick every 800th pulse to reduce the repetition rate to $100~\mathrm{kHz}$.
-First the electrical synchronization pulse of the laser gets divided by a pulse divider.
-From there, the signal gets passed to an arbitrary waveform generator (AWG), which generates an $8.3~\mathrm{ns}$ block pulse for every trigger that it receives.
-The AWG modulates an electro-optic modulator (EOM), acting as a pulse picker at the specified repetition rate of $100~\mathrm{kHz}$.
+This is done by dividing the synchronisation output of the laser with a pulse divider, which is then used as a trigger for an arbitrary waveform generator (AWG) to generate a $8.3~\mathrm{ns}$ pulse for the pulse-picking electro-optic modulator (EOM).
 We use a power supply to set a DC offset voltage to the EOM, in order to optimize the extinction ratio of the pulse-picking system.
-The polarization controller before, and the fiber polarization beam splitter (PBS) after the EOM are used to optimize the polarization of the light towards the SNSPD.
+The polarization controller before, and the fiber polarizing beam splitter (PBS) after the EOM are used to optimize the polarization of the light towards the SNSPD.
 One port of the PBS is connected to a fiber attenuator (in order to attenuate the light close to the single-photon level) and two variable optical attenuators (VOA) control the precise mean photon number impinging on the detector.
 The second polarization controller is used to optimize the detection efficiency of the polarization-dependent SNSPD.
 The second port of the fiber PBS is connected to a fast photodiode ($1.2~\mathrm{GHz}$ bandwidth), which acts as a trigger for the oscilloscope.
-We use a $128~\mathrm{GSa/s}$ and $21~\mathrm{GHz}$ bandwidth oscilloscope to record the SNSPD electrical signal.
-This gives us a very good sampling period of roughly $8~\mathrm{ps}$, while maintaining the full information of the electrical signal of the detector.
+We use a $21~\mathrm{GHz}$ bandwidth oscilloscope with $128~\mathrm{GSa/s}$ to record the electrical signal of the SNSPD.
+This gives us a sampling period of roughly $8~\mathrm{ps}$, while maintaining the full information of the electrical signal of the detector.
 The SNSPD has a timing jitter of $11.3~\mathrm{ps}$, specified by the manufacturer.